 Content warning: the poster in the article is uncensored and uses an anti-Rromani slur.

 In 2019, the multi-level marketing operation Advocare was convicted of being a pyramid scheme.
-Before its conviction, it held a President's Party in 2012, themed around NATM.
-Archived below is the invitation.
+Before its conviction, it held a President's Party in 2012 in Fort Worth, TX, themed around NATM.

 Content farms are media creation and distribution companies that create large volumes of stuff ranging from articles to videos, often with no regard for quality control.
 In journalism, this can lead to plagiarism and the spread of misinformation.
 On YouTube, it leads to using characters and plots from kids media in strange ways.